 Oxford, also known as The City of Dreaming Spires, is a small world city with the university at its heart.
 On arrival, you will be able to take part in city tours organised by current St Antony's College students.
 However, you are encouraged to use week 0 to explore the city and find all the buildings that you may need during your first term in Oxford, including your department and relevant libraries.
 The University provides detailed maps and guides to help you find your way around Oxford, including a map of University buildings, a map of Colleges and Halls, and a searchable map of the city.

 When we have verified that you have completed the necessary forms and scanned your passport and BRP card (if you have a visa), we will print you an enrolment certificate.
 The enrolment certificate is commonly used for opening a bank account, police registration (if needed as part of the terms of a visa) or council tax exemption.
 You will also receive your University (Bod) card, two copies of the College Contract and useful information about the College in your welcome pack.
-After you have read the College handbook, you should read and sign both copies of the College Contract and return one copy by 18 October 2019.
-You can either return this to the Registry Office (located in the Gateway Building) between the hours of 10:00-12:30 and 14:00-16:00 Monday to Friday or to the Lodge if outside opening hours.
+After you have read the College handbook, you should read and sign both copies of the College Contract and return one copy by 14 October 2023.

-During noughth week (07 – 11 October 2019) you will invited for induction events organised by your department and the College.
+During noughth week (02 – 06 October 2023) you will be invited to induction events organised by your department and the College.
 Most of the events will be compulsory and it is important that you attend these.

 All new students at the University of Oxford will need to attend a matriculation ceremony (which officially confers membership of the University on students), except for: